oracle/bpftune/CONTRIBUTING.md

 bpftune supports per-netns policy (via netns cookie)
 ```

-If you add new BPF features, check the supported[] array in
+If you add new BPF features, check the probe program
-libbpftune.c; it may require updating.
+probe.bpf.c; it may need updating.

 If the BPF program just consists of fentry programs, simply use
 the BPF_FENTRY() wrapper - it will convert to kprobes